predutalexia/Advanced-Data-Structures-lab_1/README.md

 - **Inorder traversal** — prints all keys in sorted order
 - **Minimum / Maximum** — finds the smallest and largest key in the tree

-## How It Works

-A BST stores each node with a key, a left child pointer, and a right child pointer.
-At any node, all values in the left subtree are smaller and all values in the right subtree are larger.
-This property makes search, insertion, and deletion efficient.

 ### Deletion Cases
 1. **Leaf node** — simply remove it